 Interstate 25 represents the biggest impediment to pronghorn movement and migration in this identified corridor.
-Wildlife crossings would improve migrations for multiple big game species, including pronghorn.
-Linkage of animals movements east and west of the interstate would be improved with the construction of several wildlife crossing structures across/under I-25 between Las Vegas, NM and the Colorado border, along with fencing to make these structures effective.
+Wildlife crossings along the interstate would improve migrations for multiple big-game species, including pronghorn.
+Linkage of animal movements east and west of the interstate would be improved with the construction of several wildlife crossing structures across/under I-25 between Las Vegas, NM and the Colorado border, along with fencing to make these structures effective.
+We also encourage collaboration between the Department and land management agencies when considering landscape level planning

 Removing or modifying other barriers to movement, such as fences, in this landscape will maintain or restore necessary seasonal pronghorn movements.
+Projects should be focused at high use areas and pinch points based on expert knowledge of personnel at the Department and land management agencies.